singularitti/DeepReshapes.jl/README.md

 #      12 14])
 ```

+### flatten and pack

-There is also a convenience function `flatten` that can recursively flatten the
+There is also a convenience function `flatten` that can recursively flattens the
 input to a `Vector`, optionally with a fixed target type that the scalars are to
 be converted to: